CozyPlantlady/hangman-game/README.md

 User will most likely wish to challenge themselves, and be entertained.

 ## Scope
 Game lets the user guess untill they get the word right, or until they guess wrong six times.
-Game would be unlimitedly replayable, as long as there is words left.
+Game is unlimitedly replayable, as long as there is words left in the API (and there sure is).

 ### User goals:
 What is their goal?
 What problem does this product or feature solve for them?